 When you have paid this money back, you will be able to borrow more.
 If your credit union has a policy to lend a maximum of 3 times your savings on a second loyalty loan, and you have now got savings of £150 in your account, the maximum amount you could borrow for your second loan is £450.

 What if I need a loan now?

 If you need a loan quickly, some credit unions can give a loan to people who have not saved first with the credit union.
 This will generally be at a higher rate of interest than a savings-based loyalty loan.
-Sometimes, credit unions call these 'Instant Loans or 'Handy Loans', but in reality it is likely to be about seven working days before the loan application is processed, approved and payment is made.
+Sometimes, credit unions call these 'Instant Loans or 'Handy Loans.
+The process usually involves an interview in order to assess affordability and may involve a credit check or other assessment criteria.
+The application and payment process may take anything from 24 hours up to a week, depending on the credit union.
 If your local credit union doesn’t offer Quick Loans to people who have not saved first, Five Lamps, Handy Loans or Places for People may cover your postcode area.

 What is the most I can borrow?

 The credit unions all have varying loan policies with different maximum amounts.
 Contact your local credit union to talk through your options.

 What about insurance for members – to protect loans etc?